 When progressing a matter, use systems like these to keep control of the various issues:

-- Issues log – a straightforward log of things that arise which may have an impact on the project (eg a survey may have been requested on a building).
+- Issues log – a straightforward log of things that arise which may have an impact on the project (eg marriage or partnership status, dependants, beneficiaries, tax, valuations).

-- Risk control log – any checks or solutions that need to take place (eg if a survey reveals a problem with the building, there will usually be a follow-on action that must be completed).
+- Risk control log – any checks or solutions that need to take place (eg changes in dependants/beneficiaries/partnership status will usually require a follow-on action).

 - Revision history – changes to the matter and why they were made (eg where new information means that the original plan needs tweaking).